 About Me

-I started my career as a magazine editor and freelance news reporter after graduating from Syracuse University with a degree magazine journalism.
+I started my career as a magazine editor and freelance news reporter after graduating from Syracuse University with a degree in magazine journalism.
 I spent about 15 years in children’s book publishing as an editor for Troll Books and Scholastic Book Clubs, and then worked as a marketing writer for a large pharmacy benefit manager.

 In 2012, I received a Master of Science in Health Communications from Boston University.
 I currently work as a senior medical editor in pharmaceutical advertising.
-I am also a licensed New York City tour guide.

-Recently I joined the inaugural steering committee of the future Cat Museum of New York City.
+Outside of work, I have 30 years of service as a volunteer with the Warwick Fire Department.
+And recently I joined the inaugural steering committee of the future Cat Museum of New York City.
 In this role, I will be serving as an ambassador for the museum, providing advice and guidance on museum planning and attending various events.
 The mission of the museum is to support the work of cat rescuers, no-kill cat shelters, cat nonprofit organizations, and the local community of cats and the humans who care for them.
-To donate to the future museum: https://lnkd.in/g8xdaEAC

-My husband and I have three cats, and we both love animals, New York City, the Yankees, kayaking, golf, swimming, and traveling.
+My husband and I have three cats, and we both love animals, New York City, the Yankees, kayaking, swimming, and traveling.

 I hope The Hatching Cat will make history fun for everyone–come back often and enjoy!
 And be sure to follow me on Twitter and Facebook.
 Also feel free to contact me at hatchingcat@gmail.com if you have any questions or tips about old animal stories.